ryanlebron/learning_data_analysis/test.md

       -  $= \int \overrightarrow{\nabla} \times \overrightarrow{E}d\overrightarrow{s} + \int \overrightarrow{\nabla} \times (\overrightarrow{B} \times \overrightarrow{u}) \cdot d\overrightarrow{s}$
       -  $\frac{\partial \psi}{\partial t} = \int \overrightarrow{\nabla} \times (E + \overrightarrow{u} \times \overrightarrow{B}) \cdot d\overrightarrow{s}$
       -  For ideal MHD, $\frac{\partial \psi}{\partial t} = 0$ (constant) which is refered to as Flux Freezing
+        - There are two options to beat flux freezing
+          - Dissipative processes
+          - Ambipolar diffusion

 #### Some star formation stuff
   - To form stars, gravity must be greater than magnetic pressure
     - $\nabla \Phi > \frac{\nabla B^2}{8\pi}$
     - $\frac{GM^2}{R} > \frac{B^2}{8\pi} \cdot \frac{4\pi}{3}R^3$
     - From this we find the mass to flux ratio's critical value to be $\frac{M}{\Phi} = \frac{0.12}{\sqrt{G}}$
-  - There are two options to beat flux freezing
-    - Dissipative processes
-    - Ambipolar diffusion
+#### Ended on a short note about grain polarization
+  - A grain will align with a magnetic field due to its non-spherical shape
+    - Absoprtion leads to polarization that is parallel to the magnetic field
+    - Emission leads to polarization that is perpendicular to the magnetic field
+  - On large scales, the magnetic field is perpendicular to the filament, but the opposite is true for small scales

 ### Questions
 ```
-- A question came up about the form of Ohm's law being used, with the one used in class being the original statment, vs. what is taught for circuitry.
+A question came up about the form of Ohm's law being used, with the one used in class being the original statment, vs. what is taught for circuitry.
 ```

 ### Related Resources
 ```
-Resource contributions can go here.
-[Links]URL can be directly inserted.
-You can upload files into the relevant folder and link them with a local relative link: [name][./filename.extension]
-(You can even copy paste images straight into the github editor!)

 ```